 In those days before the Fosbury Flop style of jumping, the landing pits consisted mostly of sand or sawdust.
 Thus, as Thomas fell, he did so from the full height of his leap.
 The chasm between the ground and the suspended bar yawned in its enormity, the conceit almost beyond comprehension.
 And rather than the rhythmic clapping of today, the crowds back then sat hushed, as their breath for a split-second was caught in stunned wonder at the glory of his achievement.
 Only upon his landing did they release their appreciation in an ovation which broke out in a rolling thunder through the stadium.
 It all had a sense of heightened reality about it, as if the moment had slowed, and with it the very spin of the earth, as it, too, acknowledged the accomplishment.

-After the Thomas came the Russian Brumel.
+After the Thomas came the balletic Brumel.
 Smaller, faster, more purely athletic than his American counterpart, the dashing Russian approached the bar in a crescendo of speed, head cast down as if counting the nine quickening steps to the bar.
-With an elbows-out, wrists-relaxed assault he would lower imperceptibly with his penultimate step, then sweep his arms inward from below to focus his thrust as he flung his body upward!
+Then, with an elbows-out, wrists-relaxed assault he would lower imperceptibly with his penultimate step, before sweeping his arms inward from below to focus his thrust as he flung his body upward!

 Oh, how Brumel soared!
 With an all but insouciant ease his leap, turn and fall were of a piece, as his hips opened to yogic proportions to avoid final conflict with the bar.
-Like an arc of red paint flying from the bristles of a brush, the precision of his articulation was a thing of pure beauty.
+Wearing his red Soviet vest and white shorts he was like an arc of red paint flying from the bristles of a brush, the precision of his articulation a thing of pure beauty.
 Balanchine, himself, never choreographed a more aesthetically pleasing physicality.